qdrant/examples/qdrant_101_getting_started/README.md

 ### 3.2 Payloads

-Qdrant has incredible features on top of speed and reliability, and one of its most useful ones is without a doubt the ability to store additional information alongside the vectors.
-In Qdrant's terminology, this information is considered a [payload](https://qdrant.tech/documentation/payload/) and it is represented as JSON objects.
-With these payloads, not only can you get information back when you search in the database, but you can also filter your search by the parameters in the payload, and we'll see how in a second.
+With Qdrant you can store additional information alongside vectors.
+This is called a [payload](https://qdrant.tech/documentation/payload/) and it is represented as JSON objects.
+With these payloads, not only can you retrieve information when you search the database, but you can also filter your search by the parameters in the payload, and we'll see how in a second.

-Imagine the fake vectors we created actually represented a song.
-If we were building a semantic search system for songs then, naturally, the things we would want to get back would be the song itself (or an URL to it), the artist, maybe the genre, and so on.
+Following the narrative that our dummy vectors "represent a song," in a semantic search system for this kind of data, you would want to retrieve the song file, its URL, the artist or the genre, among others.

-What we'll do here is to take advantage of a Python package call `faker` and create a bit of information to add to our payload and see how this functionality works.
+We will take advantage of a Python package called `faker` and create a bit of fake information to add to our payload to test this functionality.

 ```python